 Contributing Editor: Morgan McMinn (Ph.D. student, History, West Virginia University) has recently drawn on a wide range of sources to complete a dataset of Londoners who worked as embroiderers.
 She is now entering the names of all male heads of religious houses in medieval London, as well as records for other London clergy.
 Her dissertation research focuses on a comparative analysis of internal and external relationships in three female and three male Benedictine houses in the diocese of Lincoln.

 Contributing Editor: Olivia Geraci (MA student, Medieval Studies) joined the project in summer 2022 and started by structuring a dataset of all female heads of religious houses in London.
-Her next dataset prject will focus on anchorites, hermits, and vowesses in London, which reflects her interest in women and religion, especially mysticism.
+Her next dataset pr0ject focuses on anchorites, hermits, and vowesses in London, which reflects her interest in women, religion, and piety.

 Project Alumni